emailjs/emailjs-mime-parser/README.md

 ## Dependencies

 This module depends on [mimefuncs](https://github.com/whiteout-io/mimefuncs).
-The dependency will not be fetched automatically, so make sure it is there.
+The dependency will be fetched automatically.

 ## Usage